 array_position

-The array_position() function finds the position of a specified element in an array.
+The array_position() function returns the position of a specified element in an array.
 The syntax is as follows:

 array_position(arr, element)

 The return value is of the INT type.
-If the element is not found, the return value is 0.
+If the element does not exist, 0 is returned.

 SELECT array_position([1,2,3], 2);